Organic Garden Soil and Organic Soil

 not be downhill of the lawn.
 Harmful chemicals can be carried downhill with

-ground water and into your garden.
+ground water, and seep into your garden.

 Raised garden beds are a great place for your organic gardens.